Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: SDSS MaNGA DR15 and Galaxy Selection

 \section{SDSS MaNGA DR15 and Galaxy Selection}

-We use the galaxy rotation curves as measured in \cite{Douglass19} to estimate $M_\text{tot}$, which are derived based on the SDSS MaNGA DR15 \citep{SDSS15}.
+We model the rotation curves of the velocity maps extracted from the H$\alpha$ emission line of galaxies in SDSS MaNGA DR15 \citep{SDSS15}.
 MaNGA measures spectra across the face of each observed galaxy by placing a bundle of spectroscopic fibers (IFU) on each galaxy.
-These IFU contain between 19 and 127 fibers, covering between 12" to 32" of the surface of each galaxy \citep{Drory15}.
-Two duel-channel spectrographs receive the light from the IFUs, covering a wavelength range of 3600--10300\AA ~with a resolution of $\lambda/\Delta \lambda \sim 2000$.
+Each IFU contains between 19 and 127 fibers, covering between 12" to 32" (corresponding to either $1.5R_e$ or $2.5R_e$\footnote{$R_e$ is the effective radius, or the 50\% Petrosian radius.}) of the surface of each galaxy \citep{Drory15}.
+Two dual-channel spectrographs receive the light from the IFUs, covering a wavelength range of 3600--10300\AA ~with a resolution of $\lambda/\Delta \lambda \sim 2000$.

 At its conclusion, MaNGA will observe 10,000 nearby galaxies in the northern sky.
-The H$\alpha$ velocity map, V-band image, and stellar mass density map processed by Pipe3D \citep{Sanchez16,Sanchez18} are used to extract the galaxy's rotation curve and stellar mass contained within the same region.
-The galactic inclination angles, axis ratios, absolute magnitudes, and total stellar mass estimates are taken from the NASA-Sloan Atlas \citep{Blanton11}.
+As described by \cite{Wake17}, targeted galaxies were selected to optimize the observed spatial resolution while maintaining a uniform distribution in luminosity.
+The final galaxy selection is split into three components: the primary sample, for which each galaxy is observed out to $1.5R_e$, the secondary sample, where the surface coverage is extended out to $2.5R_e$, and the color-enhanced sample, augmenting the primary sample with low-mass red galaxies and high-mass blue galaxies.
+The H$\alpha$ velocity map and $r$-band image processed by MaNGA's data analysis pipeline (DAP) are used to extract the galaxy's rotation curve.
+The stellar mass density map processed by Pipe3D \citep{Sanchez16,Sanchez18} is used to extract the galaxy's stellar mass contained within the same region.
+Absolute magnitudes are taken from the NASA-Sloan Atlas \citep[NSA;][]{Blanton11}.

 We use the KIAS-VAGC \citep{Blanton05,Choi10} for photometric data (colors, color gradients, and inverse concentration indices) of the MaNGA galaxies.
 We make use of the MPA-JHU value-added catalog\footnote{Available at \url{http://www.mpa-garching.mpg.de/SDSS/DR7}} for global emission line fluxes.
-Gas-phase metallicities are calculated using these flux ratios and the N2O2 diagnostic described by \cite{Brown16}.
+Gas-phase metallicities are calculated using these flux ratios and the N2O2 diagnostic described by \cite{Brown16}; this method has an systematic $\sim$0.1~dex uncertainty in the calculated metallicity.